Rolleander/yoyo_mirror/doc/index.rst

 It can be useful to have a script that is run after every successful migration.
 For example you could use this to update database permissions or re-create views.

-To do this, create a special migration file called ``post-apply.py``.
+To do this, create a special migration file called ``post-apply.py`` or ``post-apply.sql``.
 This file should have the same format as any other migration file.

 Configuration file